...

 Step To Cash Flow Analysis

-There are a few key areas where you should keep an eye out for patterns and outliers because they can reveal a lot about the company’s state.
+There are a few key areas where you should look for patterns and outliers, as they can reveal a lot about the company’s state.

 1. Try to achieve positive cash flow